cisocrgroup/OCR-Workshop/manuals/profiler-manual.md

 level and the word is a proper dictionary entry; we call these errors OCR erros.
-Another possibility is -- particular in historical texts -- that the OCR engine did recognize the word with no errors, but the historical spelling of the word differs from its modern spelling; we call these kind of errors historical spelling variations or errors.
+Another possibility is -- particular in historical texts -- that the OCR engine did recognize the word with no errors, but the historical spelling of the word differs from its modern spelling -- these kind of errors are called historical spelling variations or errors.
 It is possible as well that both OCR and historical spelling variations overlap on the same words.

-The profiler tries to find good explanations for any of these *unexplained* words in the text.
-It therefore tries to map unrecognized words to dictionary entries with a minimum [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
+The profiler tries to find good explanations for any of these *unexplained* words in the text, using the profile of the actual document.
+It therefore tries to map unrecognized words to dictionary entries with a minimum
+[Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
 In some circumstances there can be a lot of words with similar Levenshtein distances to a particular word, so the profiler uses